BrijeshDurai/Taste/README.md

 This project was created using Node.js, Express, MongoDB, and Bootstrap.
 Passport.js was used to handle authentication.

+Run it locally :

-Install mongodb
+1. Install mongodb

-Create a cloudinary account to get an API key and secret code
+2. Create a cloudinary account to get an API key and secret code

 git clone https://github.com/BrijeshDurai/Taste.git